How much can a surrogate earn?

-The obvious emotional question for many people new to surrogacy is, “How do you hand over the baby you’ve carried for nine months?”
+The obvious emotional question for many people new to the surrogacy process is, “How do you hand over the baby you’ve carried for nine months?”

 “A lot of people say, ‘I could never do that, I could never give up a baby,’” Christina said, but it hasn’t been an issue for her.
 “I’m not giving up anything–it’s not my baby.
 I feel like the babies are more like my niece or my nephew.
 I love them, I want the best for them, but I don’t have that motherly instinct.
 It’s not my pregnancy, it’s our pregnancy.
 That’s how I see it, so I want to make [the intended parents] a part of that journey.
 That’s why I want to be close to them.”